EtherealEngine/etherealengine-docs/docs/5_asset_pipeline/readme.md

 # Asset Pipeline

+## WARNING: This page is out of date

 The simplest pipeline uses Blender & the Studio's inbuilt transformation tool.

 Scenes that contain colliders should have these colliders exported separately.